kflmiami420/garage/README.md

 # smart-garage

-Control garage using Alexa through raspi
+Control your garage using Alexa using Raspberry Pi.

 ## Live Demo

 https://youtu.be/kkG1skNiGRY

+## Required Hardwares

+1) Raspberry Pi Zero W for about $5
+2) Relay switch for about $10

 ## Install